 Every baby can sleep without a pacifier, once they’re taught how.

-It’s fine to offer the pacifier to your baby during the daytime as a soothing tool.
-Just make sure not to give it to him during naps!
+Keep in mind that it’s fine to offer the pacifier to your baby during the daytime as a soothing tool, just avoid using it during sleep time.

 Some important safety notes about pacifiers:

-- Using a pacifier at night is seemingly correlated with a reduced risk of SIDS.
-This article is geared towards babies 4 months and up, when the risk of SIDS drops sharply.
+- Using a pacifier at night is correlated with a reduced risk of SIDS.
+This article is geared towards babies 4 months and up, at which point the risk of SIDS drops sharply.

-- Never attach the pacifier to your baby when she is in her crib.
+- Never attach the pacifier to your baby, your baby’s outfit or the crib when she is in her crib.
 This can be extremely dangerous as the ribbon connecting the pacifier to the clip can get tangled around a baby’s neck, posing a risk of strangulation.